bbarg/dont-wait-for-me/paper/extended-abstract.md

   + atomic primitive implementation
   + per-CPU cache activity
   + [other stuff we don't know about yet]

 ### Strengths of Lock-Free Algorithms in Web Servers

+Our initial tests are with a two naive implementations of thread-pooled servers that use a lock-free queue to distribute connections from a single accepting thread to several worker threads.

 ### Comparison with Existing Web Servers
 ## Conclusion